Haifa bus 37 suicide bombing

-The Haifa bus 37 suicide bombing was a Palestinian suicide bombing carried out on 5 March 2003 on an Egged bus in Haifa, Israel.
+Hamas carried out a suicide bombing on 5 March 2003 on an Egged bus in Haifa, Israel.
 17 passengers were killed in the attack and 53 were injured.
 Many of the victims were university students from nearby Haifa University.

-Hamas claimed responsibility for the attack.
 The bomber was 20-year-old Mahmoud Umdan Salim Qawasmeh, a student at the Palestine Polytechnic University.
 An Israeli Arab resident of Haifa who helped plan the attack was also tried and sentenced to life imprisonment for his involvement.

 The attack

 The attack occurred on 5 March 2003, when a suicide bomber from Hebron detonated a bomb hidden underneath his clothes on a bus carrying many children and teenagers on their way home from school.
 The bus exploded as it was pulling out of station on Moriyah Street, a main traffic artery near the Carmeliya neighborhood, heading from the Bat Galim neighborhood to the University of Haifa.
 The explosion occurred while the bus was packed with commuters.
 The attack killed 17 people and wounded 53.
 Police said the bomb, strapped to the bomber's body, was laden with metal shrapnel in order to maximize the number of injuries.